Skip to main content

 Across the country, devoted parents routinely treat boys and girls differently because their parents, sundry child rearing experts and psychiatrists, and ultimately all of society has taught us to believe that boys and girls are fundamentally and radically different.
 But what if we are all wrong?
 What if treating boys like boys and girls like girls is not a good approach to bringing out the best in every child?

-In “Parenting Beyond Pink and Blue: How to Raise Your Kids Free of
+In “Parenting Beyond Pink and Blue: How to Raise Your Kids

 by Whitney Hale, Allison Elliott-Shannon